-iSCSI is an acronym that stands for internet Small Computer System Interface.
-It is a storage area networking protocol used to send block storage from storage arrays or devices to client computers that aren’t directly connected to those devices.
+iSCSI is an acronym that stands for Internet Small Computer System Interface.
+It is a storage area networking (SAN) protocol used to send block storage from storage arrays or devices to client computers that aren’t directly connected to those devices.

 An iSCSI storage area network consists of iSCSI targets on storage array controllers and iSCSI initiators on storage clients.
 These targets and initiators are used by the iSCSI protocol to connect storage to clients and are represented by a unique name called the iSCSI Qualified Name or IQN.

 Computer operating systems include or can be installed with iSCSI clients and initiators.
 While some storage arrays are designed to only provide storage over iSCSI, many storage devices come equipped with iSCSI targets in addition to other common protocols.

 Some high-speed network switches include a technology called Data Center Bridging, which makes it easier to support storage traffic and standard network traffic on the same switch ports.
 This is done by creating rules for quality of service.
 These rules define how much bandwidth each type of network traffic is allowed to consume.